-See Appendix 3 for information regarding residents who keep and self-administer CDs.
-See also Appendix 5 for information on the administration of transdermal opioids.
+See Appendix 2 for information regarding residents who keep and self-administer CDs.
+See also NECS good practice guidance and tools for care homes - NECS Medicines Optimisation (necsu.nhs.uk) for an example of how to record the administration of transdermal opioids.